wilsonmar/oss-perf/README.md

 <a target="_blank" href="https://cloud.githubusercontent.com/assets/300046/9830052/ed39d31e-58d4-11e5-8ba3-92a536fb1e48.png">
 <img src="https://cloud.githubusercontent.com/assets/300046/9830052/ed39d31e-58d4-11e5-8ba3-92a536fb1e48.png"></a>

-This chart shows how significantly JMeter under-reorts response times.
+This chart shows how significantly <strong>JMeter under-reorts response times</strong>.

 ## This repo
-Contents of this repo was used to generate statistics for this chart.
+Contents of this repo was used to generate statistics for the chart agove.

 This repo contains assets used to measure "true" response times

-The best of both worlds.
+Once installedm run.

+Runs of modern browsers generate HAR files.